Sanix-Darker/sanixdk.xyz/content/blogs/vibe-coding-is-a-good-poison.md

 ### VIBE CODING VS AUTO-COMPLETION: THE GREAT DIVIDE

-My big brother and a good friend of mine [Boris Mbarga](https://github.com/elhmn) and I fight about this constantly since 2 years and the start of the AI era.
-He thinks Copilot is just an advanced auto-completion tool.
-"It's like having IntelliSense on steroids," he says.
+My big brother and a good friend of mine [Boris Mbarga](https://github.com/elhmn) and I fight about this constantly (the fight started ~2 years when the AI era began).
+For him, Copilot is just an advanced auto-completion tool.
+"It's like having IntelliSense on steroids,"...
 "You're still writing the code, it's just helping you type faster."

 And you know what?
 He has a point.
-Traditional auto-completion suggests the next line based on what you're typing.
-You're still driving; it's just predicting where you want to turn.
+Traditional auto-completion suggests the next line based on what you're typing, the functions defined... the classes or attributes depening on the context. so... you're still driving; it's just predicting where you want to turn.

-But I tell him: "Noo, because it gets between me and my brain."
-And that's where vibe coding gets dangerous.
+And from my point of view... it's not the same, why ? because it gets between me and my brain.
+And that's where vibe coding gets dangerous IMHO.

 There's a massive difference between:
-- **Auto-completion**: You type `for` and it suggests `for (let i = 0; i < array.length; i++)`
+- **AUTO-COMPLETION**: You type `for` and it suggests `for (let i = 0; i < array.length; i++)`.
-- **Vibe coding**: You say "create a responsive card layout" and it spits out 50 lines of CSS Grid magic
+- **VIBE CODING(Copilot/Claudette/chat-G-Pididi)**: You say "create a responsive card layout" and it spits out 50 lines of CSS Grid magic (from another dimension).

 With auto-completion, you're still thinking through the logic.
 With vibe coding, you're outsourcing the thinking itself.
+It's more like passing your time reviewing someone code... instead of thinking for yourself at first.

-Andrej Karpathy coined "vibe coding" as a kind of AI-assisted coding where you "forget that the code even exists."
-That's not auto-completion  that's code generation with a side of willful ignorance.
+[`Andrej Karpathy`](https://karpathy.ai/) coined "vibe coding" as a kind of AI-assisted coding where you "forget that the code even exists."
+That's not auto-completion  that's code generation with a side of willful ignorance... well, kind of.

 Think about it this way: you join a new company tomorrow.
 They hand you a codebase.
 Most of it is legacy code that nobody understands anymore.
-You're told to maintain and support this digital Frankenstein's monster.
+You're told to maintain and support this digital Frankenstein's monster. yeah... that, right there is a form of vibe coding.

-That's vibe coding.
 Except instead of inheriting someone else's legacy nightmare, you're creating your own.
-In real time.
+In real time... (faster...)

-## THE CSS CATASTROPHE
+## EXAMPLE : My CSS CATASTROPHE

 Sooo, let's back to me now,
 Here's what happened when I asked AI to create a responsive card layout: